 Everybody loves adorable baby nursery ideas.
 But while the cutest, coziest baby nursery and most Pinterest worthy baby furniture might look picture perfect it’s not optimized for baby sleep training.
 Nurseries that offer the best environment for safe and consistent baby sleep are dark, sparse and quiet — none of which plays well on Instagram.
-So while the optimal baby nursery may not be conducive to showing off, but it’s certainly better for baby sleep.
+So while the optimal baby nursery may not be conducive to showing off, it’s certainly better for baby sleep.
+But even better?
+Mom and dads room.

-“Remember that the American Academy of Pediatrics recommends room sharing – not bed sharing – for the first 6-12 months, so baby is unlikely to sleep in the nursery at all for a while,” Schneeberg says.
+“Remember that the American Academy of Pediatrics recommends room-sharing – not bed-sharing – for the first 6-12 months, so baby is unlikely to sleep in the nursery at all for a while,” explains Dr. Lynelle Schneeberg, Director of the Behavioral Sleep Program at Connecticut Children’s Medical Center.
 “Room-sharing makes it much simpler to observe, feed and comfort a baby and has been proven to reduce the risk of SIDS.”

 Anything parents can do to reduce SIDS, the better.
 And more parents should.
 It isn’t enough to put babies to sleep on their backs – the design of the crib, its accessories, and its location can all help prevent SIDS.